ENTER ARTIST: DRESSED IN A JUMPER WITH A PENGUIN EMBLAZONED UPON IT; SHINING A TORCH IN HIS FACE; LIGHTS SWITCHED OFF IN GALLERY

 Sepphoris was a city of lavish baths, mosaics of nudes & public latrines.
 An artisan could ply a modest trade in this city, always in need of budding labourers.
-Dundee is a city of urinal troughs, many cornershops to buy porn magazines and people pissing in the streets.

 I sustain myself in non-economic ways by virtue of an artistic peer group providing feedback and guidance here at GENERATOR i.e. the committee of this place.

 Public funding is important too because it can open up discussion, be a place for outsiders to have their voice heard, be a place for thought, serious though, but also to be a place of fun, that versatility, be inclusive- to build community.
 It can fundamentally be a site of resistance to art that is pro-market, or that is integrated into our neo-liberal hegemony.
 A democracy should fund it’s own reasonable decent.
-Now, I know what you’re thinking, you’re thinking… ‘But Jesus got on fine and he wasn’t publicly funded by Creative Scotland?’
-Jesus never had to fill in a Creative Scotland End of Project Monitoring form.
+Now, I know what you’re thinking, you’re thinking… ‘But Jesus got on fine and he wasn’t funded’ Jesus never had to fill in a Creative Scotland End of Project Monitoring form.
 Did he?

 Now, doing this has no commercial future.

-Therefore, if I am to defend public funding on the macro scale – which is quite easy- it has also to be defended on the micro scale: allowing idiots like me a chance to experiment.
+Therefore, If I am to defend public funding on the macro scale – which is quite easy- it has also to be defended on the micro scale: allowing idiots like me a chance to experiment.

 So what am I doing here?
 I am defining the edges of art, creating a new pathway of artistic exploration, unsettling taboos, hoping that what I do here can be integrated and trickle down into other forms of creativity that are going on in Dundee by virtue of this context.
 Defiantly rejecting the idea that art should be an asset first and fore most.
 Most importantly therefore, I am defending arts funding so that all the rest of you can get on with just being artists.
-I am the lamb of art.
+The lamb of art.

 Goodnight and thank you’